tdwg/bdq/tg2/_review/docs/list/bdqenh/index.md

 This document is intended for users who need a technical understanding of how BDQ `Amendment` Tests describe proposed `Improvements` to data.
 It will be especially useful for:

 - Implementers developing systems that generate or evaluate data quality `Amendments`
-- Standards developers and data quality modelers working with the Fitness for Use Framework Ontology
+- Standards developers and data quality modelers working with the Fitness For Use Framework Ontology
 - Analysts and data curators reviewing Test results in the context of proposed changes to datasets

-Some familiarity with the structure of BDQ Tests and the Fitness for Use Framework Ontology is recommended.
+Some familiarity with the structure of BDQ Tests and the Fitness For Use Framework Ontology is recommended.

 ### 1.3 Data Quality Enhancements (non-normative)